ferdeen/sc-docs/docs/getting-started.rst

 Validating Your Contract
 ------------------------

-When you attempt deploy your contract by including it in a transaction, nodes are going to validate that the contract bytecode is in the correct format and is deterministic.
+When you attempt to deploy your contract by including it in a transaction, nodes are going to validate that the contract bytecode is in the correct format and is deterministic.
 Of course you'll want to know that your contract meets this criteria before you try and deploy. `Sct`, our command-line smart contract validation tool will help you do just that.

 You can find out more about the validation tool by firstly navigating to it's project directory, from the Full Node directory, and then running the help command:
 ::